pc-john/vkperf/ListOfTests.md

 Vertex shader maximum throughput test measures number of triangles per second that particular Vulkan device can render.
 To get vertex throughput, multiply the result by 3.

 The test uses simple vertex shader with constant output.
-Thus, zero size triangle is produced.
+Thus, zero size triangles are produced.
 The shader's main() code is as follows:

 ```c++